boxmls/node-firebase/readme.md

 * `FIREBASE_ADMIN_REF`.
 Optional.
 Database Resource Referal.
 * `FIREBASE_CACHE_DIR`.
 Optional.
 The directory where cache file with firebase data will be stored.
 * `FIREBASE_ADMIN_CACHE_CLEAN`.
 Optional.
 Remove cache file on process exit or not.
 Default `false`, - not remove.
+* `FIREBASE_ADMIN_COLLECTION_SUFFIX`.
+Optional.
+It defines suffix for collection names.
+So it may be used to split environment scopes.
+If it's not defined, suffix will be got from `GIT_BRANCH` env if it exists.

 ## Usage